bodoni/webtype/README.md

 # WebType [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

 The package provides a parser for fonts in Web Open Font Format.
+It might be helpful to have a look at a higher-level parser called [`font`][font], which internally relies on this package.

 ## Example